Code-Institute-Submissions/lotus-yoga-ms1/README.md

 >
  <li>Timetable and contact form structures I used from student
  [Michelle Clement project](https://github.com/michellelclement/yoga-flow-ms1)
+<li> W3School was a huge help applying differnt features throughout the project</li>
+<li> As well as all Code Institute mini projects I took quite a lot of inspirations from them</li>

 ### Content
 <li>	All content was written by the developer.